echuung94/Heart_Study/README.md

 <p align="center"><img src="https://github.com/echuung94/Heart_Study/blob/ncao/Resources/ERD.PNG" height="350"></p>

 ## Dashboard
+We will be using Tableau to create our interactive dashboard.
+It will be hostedon Tableau public.

 ### Tools
 Our group decided to use Postgres and Amazon RDS for database storage and integrate Tableau to display the data.